Ohio Attorney Investigating injuries related to daycare negligence

 Daycare negligence often goes unnoticed until abuse has already occurred.
 This makes it essential to vet a daycare facility before entrusting them with your child.
 When choosing a daycare center, a parent should make sure certain criteria is met.
 For example, a daycare facility should provide:

-If your child has suffered an injury due to daycare negligence and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+If your child has suffered an injury due to daycare negligence and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.